cpor3/infinite_thread/README.md

 # infinite_thread
-Module for use with Heroku free dynos to avoid app going idle
+Avoid app going idle.
+For use with Heroku free dynos